 Shear-Moment Diagram

 The shear-moment diagram for the beam is shown below.
 This diagram is what would be expected for the current case.
-A constant shear force of 1000 lbf exists along the length of the beam, and the moment increases linearly from 0 in-lbf at the free end of the beam to the full value of -10,000 in-lbf at the fixed end.
+A constant shear force of +700 lbf exists from the left end of the beam until the location of the applied force, after which the shear force is -300 lbf until the right end of the beam.
+The moment increases linearly from 0 in-lbf at the left end of the beam to its maximum value of +2,100 in-lbf at the location of the applied force.
+It then decreases linearly to 0 in-lbf at the right end of the beam.

 Shear-Moment Diagram